thecredibleway/thecredibleway-com/docs/bible/credibility/historical-accuracy.md

 ## Ancient Non-Biblical Sources

-Many skeptics assume that the Bible is the only ancient record of its events - but this is not the case.
+Many sceptics assume that the Bible is the only ancient record of its events - but this is not the case.
 Numerous figures and events in the Bible are corroborated by contemporary or near-contemporary records, including Roman historians, Jewish sources and ancient inscriptions.